awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-create-fs-self-ad.md

    +  Validated ability to write to the DNS hostname
    +  Validated ability to write to the service principal name

-    For more information about creating a service account with correct permissions, see [ Delegating Privileges to Your Amazon FSx Service Account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.
+    For more information about creating a service account with correct permissions, see [ Delegating privileges to your Amazon FSx service account ](self-managed-AD-best-practices.md#connect_delegate_privileges)\.

-## Amazon FSx can't connect to Microsoft AD domain controllers due to insufficient service account permissions<a name="w157aac41c11b9b9"></a>
+## Amazon FSx can't connect to Microsoft AD domain controllers due to insufficient service account permissions<a name="w213aac41c11b9b9"></a>

  Creating a file system joined to your self\-managed Active Directory fails with the following error message: